szebedy/autonomous-drone/README.md

+This repository intends to enable autonomous drone delivery with the Intel Aero RTF drone and PX4 autopilot.
+The code can be executed both on the real drone or simulated on a PC using Gazebo.
+Its core is a robotic operating system (ROS) node, which communicates with the PX4 autopilot through mavros.
+It uses SVO 2.0 for visual odometry and whycon for visual marker localization.

 # Installation
 ## Install ROS
 Open a terminal and then copy and paste the following commands into it. (each block can be copied and pasted at once)